 The Oaks strongly supports Beaumont Main Street's efforts to promote the use and re-purpose of old downtown structures.
 To that end, the Oaks maintains a spectacular presence at both "Yappy Hour" and the famous "Dogtoberfest,

-The annual DOG-tober Fest is usually on the second Saturday in October from 8:00 am to 2:00pm at “Central Bark” at 765 Pearl Street, which is the green area next to the Julie Rogers Theatre in downtown ‘Bow” mont.
-Check the "Events & Projects" page for this year's event.
+The annual DOG-tober Fest is held on a Saturday in October, usually from 8:00 am to 2:00pm at “Central Bark” at 765 Pearl Street, which is the green area next to the Julie Rogers Theatre in downtown ‘Bow” mont

 The association has funded and installed numerous street signs throughout the neighborhood idenitifying the Historic District.